botbreeder/mudbasic/README.md

 ## Unstructured BASIC and the entities

-Yup, good old BASIC.
+Good old BASIC.
 With line numbers.
 Why?

 Defining all of these things takes a lot of abstraction, and I don't think we can do it without natural language.
 Concurrently, true natural language is full of ambiguities and special cases, so not exactly the right tool for the job.